RubiMaistro/RubiMaistro/README.md

 ### Hi there, I'm Ruben 👋

-## I'm a C# Developer and Runner!
+## I'm a Developer and Runner!

-- 👨‍🎓 I'm Web Application Developer.
+- 👨‍🎓 I'm a Software Engineer, in the other words a Web Developer.
 - 🔭 I'm currently working on my career.
 - 🌱 I'm currently learning C#, HTML, CSS and Web Technologies.
 - 👯 I'm looking to collaborate with other Developer.